PatyTheImp/nokia-challenge/README.md

 ## Getting started

-1. Clone this repo then run `npm install` inside the app dir
+1. Clone this repo then run `npm install` inside the *nokia-challenge* dir

 2.  **Start the Mock API (required):**